MissKome/MissKome/README.md

 - 👋 Hi, I’m @MissKome
 - 👀 I’m a Software Quality Assurance Analyst
-- 🌱 I’m currently learning Software Testing
+- 🌱 I’m currently learning Test Automation
 - 💞️ I’m looking to collaborate on available projects to test
 - 📫 How to reach me edawarekome@gmail.com